c-w/mathquill4quill/README.md

 ### Generating minified javascript files

 Generation of minified javascript for this project uses uglifyjs.
-To generate minified javascript, first make sure that uglifyjs is installed globally(you may have to run this command as root):
+To generate minified javascript, first install all needed dependencies

 ```
-npm install uglify-js -g
+npm install
 ```

 When uglifyjs is installed, you can run `npm run build` which will generate a minified version of `mathquill4quill.js` called `mathquill4quill.min.js` that can be included in your webpage by substituting the minified file for the non-minified file directly.